Explore the powerful political movements that can reshape forms of government.

 His self-immolation struck a chord with young people around the country and throughout the Middle East.
 Within days, protests erupted around the region, from Syria to Egypt and Libya, as millions demanded economic, political, and social reforms from governments that were chronically unresponsive to their needs.
 Such shows of civil disobedience had been extremely rare in these countries, where authoritarian leaders forbade political dissent.

-But despite taking place at the same time and in neighboring countries, these revolutions—collectively referred to as the Arab Spring—took dramatically different directions.
+But despite taking place at the same time and in neighboring countries, those revolutions—collectively referred to as the Arab uprisings, or Arab Spring—took dramatically different directions.
 Tunisia successfully ousted its longtime dictator and transitioned to a democracy.
-Libya, Syria, and Yemen descended into devastating civil wars that have continued for a decade.
+Libya, Syria, and Yemen descended into devastating civil wars, some of which are ongoing.
 In Egypt, citizens voted in the country’s first free and fair election in 2012, only for a counterrevolution the following year to install yet another military regime.

-Importantly, revolutions are not automatically “good” or “bad.”
+Revolutions are not automatically good or bad.
 They can free people from the grip of foreign powers or a repressive government and usher in an era of economic prosperity and political stability.
 Alternatively, they can lead to greater disorder and chaos, and an even more brutal regime could take the place of the ousted government.

 This lesson explores a revolution’s defining characteristics in order to make sense of the next such movement that challenges a ruling authority when it arrives.

 What Drives Revolutions?

 Why did so many people across the Middle East participate in the Arab uprisings?
 In Tunisia, protesters demanded “the fall of the regime.”
 In Egypt, demonstrators called for “bread, freedom, and social justice.”
 Although those slogans make for memorable rallying cries, all the reasons revolutions start would never fit on a poster.
 Instead, they are rooted in deeper economic, political, and social grievances.